bburns/clipmon/README.md

 ----------------------------------------------------------------------------

-Feedback is always welcome - for feature requests or bug reports, see the Github issues page [https://github.com/bburns/clipmon/issues], or feel free to open a pull request.
+Feedback is always welcome - for feature requests or bug reports, see the Github issues page [https://github.com/bburns/clipmon/issues] - pull requests are even better. :)